astroumd/lmtoy/docs/pipeline.md

                 $ sbatch_lmtoy.sh test1
                 $ sbatch_lmtoy.sh test2

         but making the summary table just for a source is now tricky:

                 $ cd $WORK_LMT/$PID
                 $ mk_summary1.sh $SRC > README_$SRC.html

+   3. Any expression based.

+      Using the **lmtinfo.py grep ** filter command you can extract a list of rows that can be fed into mk_summary2.sh for an arbitrary summary listing that crosses over projects, e.g.

+                 #   !!
+Ensure this example actually works !!
+                 $ cd $WORK_LMT/Example1
+                 $ lmtinfo.py grep LineCheck Bs I10565  > I10565.log
+		 $ mk_summary2.sh I10565.log > README.html

    If you want to use a python based submission (e.g. via the web workflow), there's a better way, though as described before, it assumed the script generator(s) have been set up.
 This workflow hasn't been